Updated: 7 days ago

 Illustration (Saturday Evening Post)

-The chief complaint and reoccurring diatribe is around tracking students who simply don’t do anything and parents who enable them to do nothing.
+The chief complaint and reccurring diatribe is around tracking students who simply don’t do anything and parents who enable them to do nothing.
 See, school is normally a good place to camouflage many things, from both diagnosed and undiagnosed learning disabilities or socioeconomic factors that make it difficult for child to exist, let alone, thrive academically.
-You have a glut of “C” or subpar students or ordinarily skate by unnoticed with barely passing grades.
+You have a glut of “C” or subpar students that ordinarily skate by unnoticed with barely passing grades.
 Thus, you have shaky ground giving way and creating a gulf between success and failure.

 Again, from the firsthand accounts of the teachers I’m with is that, let’s say you have 20 students in a class.
 6 of those students have elected to exclusively work from home.
 The other 14 students are then divided in half for the 2-day school week.
-Out of the 7 people in that classes you may have 2-3 absences.
+Out of the 7 people in that class you may have 2-3 absences.
 Because of protocols, the teacher needs to check on those students via call home or carefully crafted email.
 Those 6 remote learners I mentioned.
 They are probably the worst candidates for any sort of remote instruction.
 They are students who are poster children for the failed “No Child Left Behind” debacle.
-They’re chronically absent (even before Covid), disciplinary problems that put little or no effort into their learning.
+They’re chronically absent (even before COVID), disciplinary problems that put little or no effort into their learning.
 Yes, sadly there are those that don’t have the support in place to deal with those issues to boot.
 So then, the teacher’s day is spent trying to track that student down (who hasn’t turned in any assignments since the middle of September) or the parent who may have given up the ghost because, in the end, their child will be shuffled along to the next grade without the threat of repeating.
 As a result, the teachers are hamstrung to execute lesson plans.
 A good portion of their day is spent unsuccessfully trying to correspond with families that just don’t care.
-The frustration is mounting and it’s only the mid October.
+The frustration is mounting and it’s only mid October.

 As mentioned, it was strange enough getting attendance sheets and not having one of my boys or their friends on it.
 Not seeing one of them when I coast around one of the hallway corners with friends that were fixtures at my dining room table for the last 5 years.
 Yet, this strange is different, as well it should be.
 Everything everywhere is different, the brand of different that only a pandemic can serve up.

 Like life, kids will either find a way through the system or a way around it. it’s always been that way.
 Every day we are sculpting what the new normal will be in the future, even past vaccines and herd immunity.
 How we learn, where we learn, how we work and where and when we work.
 Do you really need to be in an office 40 hours a week?
-For that matter, companies are going to take a hard look at how much physical space do they need for offices.
-The money that can be saved by leasing and owning smaller spaces because of people working from home.
+For that matter, companies are going to take a hard look at how much physical space do they need for offices and the money that can be saved by leasing and owning smaller spaces because of people working from home.

 There is no doubt this whole thing has taken a toll on families.
 Collectively, we’re slowly getting a handle on that learning curve.
 Everything from how we work and go to school to how we play and socialize is going to be different moving forward.
 How we shop and spend to how we do business and provide services.
 Face coverings are now like socks, used to accent our wardrobes.
 Personal space is no longer a source of social debate but a necessity.
 As social sentient beings, how we connect to each other and forge new relationships will change.
 A change started by the internet and technology now further fueled by a pandemic.
 There will be a generation that doesn’t know what it’s like to end a job interview with a firm handshake.
 To hug a complete stranger at a bar or ballgame because your team just won the big game.
 To embrace an old high school buddy at the grocery store that you haven’t seen in years.
 The price of progress in the pandemic era I suppose.

 Finally, a quick tie in to painting and the paint and sip thing.
 Art itself is the physical manifestation of an individual’s ideals, feelings and life experience.
 It’s an extension, a product that represents culmination of all those things with even some room for your interpretation.
 While art can bring people together, it can be private in nature, with obvious exceptions to opera, theater, music, etc. Thus, social distancing isn’t that big of a deal, well again, with the above exceptions.
 The paint and sip business is completely different.
 Truth be told, I don’t like virtual classes, it’s counterintuitive to the very business model.
 The whole nature of the activity is proximity and closeness.
 Sharing a bottle of wine and laughing, making memories via paint and canvas.
-This cottage industry will have to evolve as well, at least for time being.
+This cottage industry will have to evolve as well, at least for the time being.
 While teaching a basic landscape step by step is half of it, for which you probably don’t need a party to do, it’s more than that.
 It’s me and to a degree my family.
 I’m not trying to sound egotistical, but rather speak to what Roc Paint Sip is.
-It’s me getting to each induvial and encouraging them.
+It’s me getting to each individual and encouraging them.
 It’s my corny one liners and after 5pm double entendras.
-It’s my wife reassuring customers that I’m like this at home while subtly reminding not to wipe paint on our aprons.
+It’s my wife reassuring customers that I’m like this at home while subtly reminding you not to wipe paint on our aprons.
 It’s my kids overpouring paint while telling you your crescent moon looks like a lake trout.
-All those little funny private moment that make up a memory.
+All those little funny private moments that make up a memory.
 You just can’t replicate that on a zoom meeting, but so it goes.

 So, to come full circle, I guess what I’m saying is if you have kids in school, be patient.
-We’re all struggling to adjust to whole thing.
+We’re all struggling to adjust to the whole thing.
 We don’t get angry at frontline healthcare workers or first responders, in fact, their heralded.
-Our teachers, our shepherds of the fall, are just worthy of that admiration.
+Our teachers, our shepherds of the fall, are just as worthy of that admiration.
 We will all gain traction as we tread up the pandemic hill to the pasture of the new norm.